 The voluntary quit penalties do not apply if you are exempt from the work registration rules or if you had a good reason to quit your job.

-Example: Frank S worked for McDonalds until September 30th when he quit over a personal dispute with a co-worker.
+Example 1: Frank worked for McDonalds until September 30th when he quit over a personal dispute with a co-worker.
 He applied for SNAP for his family on October 15th.
-Because he quit his job within 60 days of his SNAP application, the family is eligible but not until November 1st (60 days after Frank quit).
-If he can show he had a good cause reason for quitting his job (or if he is exempt from the work registration rules) the family is eligible as of the date he applied - October 15th.
+He is subject to the voluntary quit rules.
+Because he quit his job within 60 days of his SNAP application, DTA says the whole family is ineligible for three months.
+If he can show he had a good cause reason for quitting his job the family is eligible as of the date he applied (October 15th).

+In general, DTA should not ask for proof of termination or proof of earnings for jobs that ended before the cyclical month of your application.
 DTA should only ask for proof of termination going back further – to 60 days prior to the date of your application – if you are subject to the voluntary quit rules and they think you voluntarily quit a job.
-See Are there work rules for SNAP?

-Example: Frank S worked for McDonalds until September 30th when he quit over a personal dispute with a co-worker.
+Example 2: Frank quit over a personal dispute with a co-worker.
 He got his last paycheck on October 5.
 Frank is a single dad and cares for a 4 year old son.
 He applied for SNAP on October 15th.
 Frank is exempt from the work registration rules because he cares for a child under 6 and is not subject to the voluntary quit rules.
 Because the last digit of his SSN is 4, the start of his cyclical month is the 7th of the month.
 When he applies on October 15th, DTA should only ask about jobs and income going back to October 7.
 They should not ask for proof of termination from McDonald’s or for proof of the amount of his last paycheck.

 If you need help getting information from a past employer, you can give DTA permission to make a “collateral contact” with the employer directly.
-See What if I am having trouble getting all the DTA proofs, or the proofs get to DTA late?, Appendix C. 106 C.M.R.§361.640(B).
+See question 16 and Appendix C. 106 C.M.R.§361.640(B).
 Contact MLRI if you are asked to verify that a job ended if the job ended more than 60 days before you applied.